harindaka/faye-poc/README.md

 8. Execute the command `npm start` to start the server on port 4200
 9. Access the web client using a web browser via http://localhost:4200

-For a load balanced setup follow the steps below;
+For a load balanced setup follow the steps below,

 1. In the nginx/nginx.conf add one or more server entries in the upstream faye_server section i.e.: